oneapi-src/drone-navigation-inspection/README.md

 Another important aspect of the VGG-UNET model trained with Intel ®oneDNN optimized TensorFlow is that this model is trained using a FP32 precision.

 ### Intel® Neural Compressor
-After training the VGG-UNET model using Intel ®oneDNN optimized TensorFlow, its inference efficiency can be accelerated even more by the Intel® Neural Compressor library.
+After training the VGG-UNET model using Intel® oneDNN optimized TensorFlow, its inference efficiency can be accelerated even more by the Intel® Neural Compressor library.
 This project enables the use of Intel® Neural Compressor to convert the trained FP32 VGG-UNET model into an INT8 CRNN model by implementing post-training quantization, which apart from reducing model size, increase the inference speed up.

 The quantization of the trained FP32 VGG-UNET model into an INT8 CRNN model and other executed operations based on Intel® Neural Compressor optimizations can be inspected [here](#optimizations-with-intel-neural-compressor).